cloud-carbon-footprint/cloud-carbon-footprint/README.md

 ### Client and Server (with live data)
 Make sure you have configured your GCP and AWS credentials (see above)
-> :warning: **This will incure cost**: Data will come from AWS and will cost money to our project.
+> :warning: **This will incure cost**: Data will come from AWS and will cost money to your project.
 Use this sparingly if you wish to test with live data.
 If not, use the command above

 ```
 npm start